snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Intro.md

 ## Basic knowledge of using linux shell

-It is easy to find information and basic training on line.
+It is easy to find information and basic training online.
 If you do not know which to follow, we recommend you to follow this to start:

 [The Unix Shell for novice](https://swcarpentry.github.io/shell-novice/)